Hi, everyone! My name is Wren and I was born and raised in the beautiful state of Colorado.

 During my undergraduate career, I became vastly interested in working with adolescents and adults in a therapeutic setting.
 I found myself wanting to know more: more about the brain, more about the mind, and more about the people that surrounded me.
 I started doing yoga and found a connection between emotion and the movement of the body.
 My number one goal became to explore these themes further in a graduate setting.

 After graduating from the University of Denver, I found myself volunteering with people experiencing homelessness and other difficult times doing creative writing once a week.
-It was the expressive and beautiful work of these people that drove me to apply to graduate school at Northwestern University for Clinical Mental Health Counseling, where I am using the psychodynamic approach to help clients name their experiences and assess how the past impacts the present.
+It was the expressive and beautiful work of these people that drove me to complete graduate school at Northwestern University for Clinical Mental Health Counseling, where I learned to use the psychodynamic approach (among others) to help clients name their experiences and assess how the past impacts the present.

 At Through the Door Counseling, I work primarily with adolescents and adults in an individual counseling setting.
 I work with teens and adults experiencing grief and loss in addition to helping clients work towards improving self-esteem, managing internal conflicts, and identifying their inherent ability to flourish.